GOP leaders try to hold party together on Obamacare repeal

 Under the rules, there are few changes that can be made in the Budget Committee.
 The job of committee members is to simply package legislation approved last week from the House Ways and Means Committee with language from the House Energy Committee and move it on its way.

-That doesn't mean, however, there may be some fireworks.
-A handful of Budget panel members, including Rep. Mark Sanford of South Carolina and Dave Brat of Virginia, have been very vocal about their problems with the bill.
+That doesn't mean, however, there won't be some fireworks.
+A handful of Budget panel members, including Reps.
+Mark Sanford of South Carolina and Dave Brat of Virginia, have been very vocal about their problems with the bill.
 Any defections at the committee level -- even if the bill ultimately passes -- could be a setback for legislation that's struggling to maintain support.

 The top Democrat on the Budget Committee, Rep. John Yarmuth of Kentucky, admitted the bill will still likely pass, but that he thought "it's going to be a close call."